 Our innovative teaching and learning model offers students a world of opportunities.

 Facilitated by a robust tech infrastructure—including learning and content management systems, as well as integrated video conferencing—our faculty and students are able to team teach and collaborate on projects across multiple locations.
-They can see each other in real time, record content in one location, and later use it in multiple destinations and form global perspectives on their coursework and experiences.
+They can see each other in real time, record content in one location, and later use it in multiple destinations to form global perspectives on their coursework and experiences.

 Through this model, we are taking learning abroad from an international experience to a global one.
 We are going beyond the traditional boundaries of study abroad!